quicwg/base-drafts/draft-ietf-quic-http.md

 ## Since draft-ietf-quic-http-04

-- Use separate frame type registry from HTTP/2 (#81)
+- Use separate frame type and settings registries from HTTP/2 (#81)

 ## Since draft-ietf-quic-http-03